Sudheer2342/TetriS-with-OpenCV-Python/README.md

 Rules of the game:
-If a single line is cleared by an action, you receive 40 points. f two lines are cleared in one shot, you receive 💯 points, and if three lines are cleared you get 300 points.
+If a single line is cleared by an action, you receive 40 points.
+If two lines are cleared in one shot, you receive 💯 points, and if three lines are cleared you get 300 points.
 Clearing 4 lines in a single shot gets you 1200 points!